 - It can be tricky for you to pick up on the fine details.

-Daylight is always the best light for seeing minute details.
-That is why the best lighting for your bathroom is one that mimics daylight.
+Daylight is always the best light for seeing minute details, which explains why the best lighting for your bathroom is one that mimics daylight.

 Kelvins and the Best Bathroom Temperature Lighting